 Many families choose informal or unregulated child care options because they are more convenient or affordable, or because the caregiver is a trusted friend or relative.
-This could include babysitters, nannies, neighbors, grandparents or other relatives who care for your child.
+This could include babysitters, nannies, neighbors, grandparents or other relatives who care for a child.
 The State of NC does not regulate or license child care arrangements in which all the children are related to the caregiver, only two children are in care, or the care is occasional.
+(Read more about regulation of child care in NC.)

 Even when you know the caregiver well, we suggest using the questions below to evaluate the child care environment.
 You can even use these questions to work together with your child care provider to make improvements to the child care environment.